fodisi/hackapay/README.md

 You can use the following commands to compile, migrate and test the smart contracts:

 - compile: `truffle compile`
-- migrate: `truffle migrate` (migrate to ganache instance on localhost - don't forget configure ganache to use it to use Port Number 8545)
+- migrate: `truffle migrate` (migrate to ganache instance on localhost - don't forget to configure ganache to use Port Number 8545)
 - run unit tests: `truffle test`

+*During development, it was used GanacheGui.
+You shouldn't have any problem using ganache-cli, but in case some of the steps above fail, please download and install GanacheCli, configure its port to 8545, and run the commands again.*

 #### Running Web dev-server to serve the Front-End